jfoll2001/VueJS-ExpressJS-MongoDBAtlas-Git-Assignment/README.md

 npm run dev
 ```

 That will run the frontend.
-Then you need to open a new tab in your browser and type http://localhost:3000, that will bring you to the login page.
+Then you need to open a new tab in your browser and type http://localhost:3000 (or click the link), that will bring you to the login page.
 (The default Username for the Admin is: Admin1 and the Password is: Admin123)